 The Current State of the App Store

 As Apple agrees to provide an executive to testify at an upcoming Senate hearing about the App Store and its operations, it is clear that the state of the App Store is a hot topic of discussion.
-This hearing will be the first congressional review of the App Store and its operations since its launch in 2008.
+This hearing will be the first congressional analysis of the App Store and its operations since its launch in 2008.

 In this article, we will take a closer look at the current state of the App Store to gain a better understanding of the implications of this upcoming Senate hearing.